-When you look at Google Map, you will find Sohoton Bay as another thick and dark green plat, seating on the southwest portion of Bucas Grande Island.
+Looking at Map, you will find Sohoton Bay as another thick and dark-green plat, seating on the southwest portion of Bucas Grande Island.
 White strips dot the edges to its islet conglomeration.
 There are also blue lagoons and shallow areas reflecting a turquoise shade to the satellite cameras.
-And yes, by merely looking at the map, I couldn’t stop my very thin arm hairs raising for excitement.
+And yes, by merely looking at the map, I couldn’t stop my thin arm hairs raising for excitement.

-Sohoton Bay is a real stunner in Mindanao which emanates a pixie world vibe.
-Its karst massifs are covered with verdant greens.
-It makes you curious on what other enchantments are hidden behind those shrubs.
+Sohoton Bay is a real stunner in Mindanao.
+It emanates a pixie world vibe.
+The conglomeration of karst massifs that seems floating on the shallow yet mysterious waters of Bucas Grande are covered with verdant greens.
+You will surely get curious on what other enchantments are hidden behind those shrubs.
 Enthralling and bewitching are more fitting words to describe such beauty.

-It features a multi-tinged waters which makes a stunning backdrop of your boating photos.
+Sohoton also features a multi-tinged water, covering all shades in between blue and green.
+It makes a stunning backdrop of your boating photos.